Back to Posts List

 This occurs when the server that hosts the website is overwhelmed by the number of requests and cannot process them all promptly.
 As a result, the site becomes unavailable to users.

-To identify if the surge of traffic causes the issue, the owner needs to perform load tests.
-Load testing simulates a high volume of traffic on a website to identify potential problems and common bottlenecks.
+The owner needs to perform load tests to determine whether the surge of traffic causes the issue.
+Load testing simulates a high traffic volume on a website to identify potential problems and common bottlenecks.

-Website owners can determine how well their site will perform under high-traffic loads by running load tests.
+Website owners can run load tests to determine how well their site will perform under high-traffic loads.
 Additionally, users can perform performance testing to help identify potential issues that need addressing before large amounts of traffic occur.

 There are several ways to mitigate the problem of an unforeseen traffic surge, including load balancing and caching.
 Load balancing ensures that traffic flow is evenly distributed across multiple servers.
-Caching stores frequently-requested data so that it can be quickly retrieved when needed.
+Caching stores frequently requested data to be quickly retrieved when needed.

-By implementing these measures, it is possible to avoid website crashes and keep them up and running even during periods of massive traffic.
+Implementing these measures can prevent website crashes and keep them up and running even during periods of massive traffic.

 5. Expired Domain